-This is a Laboratory tool and is not for production use.
-It may have documented known issues, may not be feature complete, and is subject to change.
+This is a Laboratory tool and isn't for production use.
+It might have documented known issues, might not be feature complete, and is subject to change.

 Use Transpose In-DB to pivot the orientation of a data table in an In-DB workflow.
 It transforms the data so you can view horizontal data fields on a vertical axis.

 This tool is useful for extracting non-conforming data.
 There is no limit to the amount of records or fields that can be transposed.

 Transpose In-DB supports only 64-bit SQL Server and Oracle data sources.
 It does not support spatial or blob fields.